Quasiperiodic circuit quantum electrodynamics: Introduction

 Here, we propose a circuit which realizes a \textit{quasiperiodic} nonlinear capacitor (QPNC) by coupling to a nearby transmon.
 The resulting energy term is of the form

 with the real parameter $\lambda$ determining the periodicity of the capacitance.
 At the surface, this seems to generalize the nonlinear capacitance of phase slip junctions~\cite{Buchler2004,Mooij_2006,Astafiev_2012,deGraaf_2018} to a term whose periodicity we can choose by design.
-Note however, that contrary to conventional phase slip junctions where charge quantization enters in a different form~\cite{koliofoti2022}, in our case, the new circuit element is compatible with $N\in \mathbb{Z}$.
-Interestingly, $\lambda$ can assume any real value.
+Note however, that contrary to conventional phase slip junctions where charge quantization enters in a different form~\cite{koliofoti2022}, in our case, the QPNC is compatible with $N\in \mathbb{Z}$.
+Interestingly, $\lambda$ can assume any real value since it is determined by a ratio of capacities; therefore it will naturally assume an irrational value.
 In conjunction with $N\in \mathbb{Z}$, this leads to the capacitance being in general quasiperiodic in charge space.

-To illustrate the versatility of this new circuit element, we explore various consequent effects in different combinations with other elements.
+To illustrate the versatility of this circuit element, we explore various consequent effects in different combinations with other elements.
 In fact, the possibility to realize a nonlinear capacitance greatly expands the toolbox of building blocks to simulate condensed matter systems.
 To start, we propose a setup which emulates a Dirac material.
 The topology is defined in a mixed circuit-parameter space of a superconducting phase and an offset charge, which was already studied earlier to provide a highly stable circuit realization of a Chern insulator~\cite{Herrig2022}.
 The presence of the Dirac points has a measurable influence on the current noise spectrum.
 In particular, we show that the topology-induced vanishing of the Berry curvature will suppress the influence of classical finite-frequency charge noise.